agomoll/Bikeshare-User-Trends/README.md

 # bikesharing
-Using Tableu to present a business proposal
+Using Tableau to present a business proposal